FRIEDparrot/fish-segmentation/README.md

 1. https://huggingface.co/FriedParrot/fish-segmentation-model
 2. https://huggingface.co/FriedParrot/fish-segmentation-simple

 Both models are trained by [A Large Scale Fish Dataset](https://www.kaggle.com/datasets/crowww/a-large-scale-fish-dataset).

-For convenience, I made this model available on [hugging face]().
+Note that for the convenience, I also made a copy version for this dataset available on [hugging face](https://huggingface.co/datasets/FriedParrot/a-large-scale-fish-dataset).

 > [!note]
 > Actually at start I just wanted to fine-tune the DETR model for this task, but I made it using the resnet-50 backbone to do it while studying components  (I admit it complicated the problem😅).
 So finally I implemented both😊.
 >
 > The first approach may seem more complicated, but it provides a comprehensive
 > view of the different components available in Hugging Face.
 By exploring these details, the guide becomes more in-depth and accessible for newcomers(including myself) who want to understand the full workflow and flexibility of the library, also it's friendly for those who used to making models on pytorch ecosystem.
->
->
 >
 > For those who looking for fine-tune the DETR model directly, or just using pretrained-model, you can also find fine-tuning code for DETR at `Fish_Simple` Folder.